Race for Trieste: Aftermath

+In the first 40 days after taking Trieste, before their withdrawal on 12 June 1945, Yugoslav forces arrested thousands of people, suspected to belong to Fascist organizations or to oppose the planned annexation of the city by Yugoslavia; many were killed in the Foibe massacres.

 The city was jointly occupied by the New Zealanders and Partisans until June 1945, when it came under rule of a UN-mandated military provisional government as a provision of the Treaty of Peace with Italy.
-It would remain a de facto free state until it was partitioned between its two neighbors in October 1954.
+It remained a de facto free state until it was partitioned between its two neighbors in October 1954.
 This was later reaffirmed in the Treaty of Osimo, where it was split de jure between Italy and Yugoslavia.